ADEWUMIADENIKE/alx-low_level_programming/0x00-hello_world/README.md

-a script that prints exactly with proper grammar, but the out come is a piece of art
+a script that prints the size of various tyes on compiler